UPSC Exam > UPSC Notes > History for UPSC CSE > Chronology of the Rulers & the Army: The Cholas

 • During the succeeding centuries, the Chola power declined owing to the rise of the Pallavas and the aggression of the Pandyas and Cheras.

-• The capture of Tanjore by Vijayalaya in the middle of 9th century A.D. was the first step in the revival of the Chola power.
+• The capture of Tanjore by Vijayalaya in the middle of the 9th century A.D. was the first step in the revival of the Chola power.

-• He was perhaps a Pallava feudatory.
+• He is believed to have been a Pallava feudatory.

 • The independent kingdom of the Cholas was created by Aditya I, the son and successor of Vijayalaya.